Gaunish/Linux_Rootkit/README.md

 # Linux_Rootkit

-**This project involves inserting a sneaky module in Linux and modify some system calls via hooking process table and overriding some functions while allowing user to interact with command terminal.**
+**This project involves inserting a sneaky module in Ubuntu 20.04 and modify some system calls via hooking process table and overriding some functions while allowing user to interact with command terminal.**

 It's functionalities involve: